fritogotlayed/steamy/README.md

 `steamy launch ascent -a 979690` - launches the ascent game assuming the user has both the game and soundtrack "installed"

+`steamy proton list` - lists all proton versions installed and their associated games

+`steamy proton prune` - removes all proton versions that are not associated with any games

+`steamy proton download` - checks for and downloads the latest version of GE proton

 ### Installation from locally compiled binary

 #### Linux